compose-regexp/compose-regexp.js/README.md

 - there is no way to exprss `/(a)(b\1c)/` programmatically.
 We'd need to add an optional second `nested` argument to `ref(n)`, and completely revamp the core for that to happen.
 Hypothetic API: `sequence(()=>[capture('a'), capture('b', ref(1, -1), 'c')])`.

+- `compose-regexp` currently doesn't deal with character set composition, this is on my TODO list.

 ## License MIT

 The MIT License (MIT)